BIRTH PHOTOGRAPHY FAQ's

 What do you do in the event that labor lasts for a long time?

 In the event that you pull the long labor card, I will be there!
-I have slept in many different homes and hospital floors/waiting rooms...
-If needed, I have a back-up birth photographer always in place for all my births and I will talk more about her later.
+I have slept in different homes and hospital floors/waiting rooms...
+If needed, I have a few back-up birth photographers in place for all my births and I will talk more about her later.

 What is your presence like in the birth space?
 Are you chatty?
 Are you quiet and unobtrusive?